danieliscrazy/Jukebox/JOURNAL.md

 10:20 AM: After some issues with the speaker, I got the base code to work, it plays a song when 1 of the tags.
 Now what I need to do is to implement multiple discs, and figure out how to detect when it's been removed.
 I'm rather stumped on that last part.
 I might need to use Copilot for help.
 If I do, I'll make it blatantly clear what sections are helped by AI.
 I've been working for about an hour and 15 minutes so far today, today, bringing the toal to like 5 hours and 45 minutes I've worked on this.

 10:33 AM: I did end up using Copilot, and I added a disclaimer to my code file, but it seems to work now!
 I just need to make a bunch of different tags and make it work for multiple of them.
 Signing off for now, got some school work I need to get done, and I think that brings me up to about a nice even 6 hours.
 Once I get the code finished, I'll finalize the 3D files, upload them, and get ready to submit it!

+### May 26, 2025

+12:18 PM: I've been working for I'd say 45 minutes on this, mostly the code but also some wiring (damn thing keeps coming loose).
+My code is janky and doesn't have all the songs yet, but it works!
+I think I'm ready to submit.
+Gonna upload all the STL files and all that.